Pharmacy

 Exceptions

-The CareSource Pharmacy Department will review all exception requests and provide a decision no later than 24 hours after the request is received.
+The CareSource Pharmacy department will review all exception requests and provide a decision no later than 24 hours after the request is received.
 Providers may be asked to provide written clinical documentation as to why a member needs an exception.
-In determining whether an exception will be given, CareSource will consider whether the requested drug is clinically appropriate.
+In determining whether an exception will be given, CareSource will consider whether the requested drug is clinically appropriate and medically necessary.

-You must give us a written statement that explains the medical reasons for requesting an exception.
-To ensure there is no delay in the review process, be sure to include this medical information when you ask for the exception.
+You must provide the medical reason(s) for requesting an exception.
+To ensure there is no delay in the review process, be sure to include this information when you ask for the exception.

 Generic Substitution